 Things took a turn for the worse when she ended up on trial for profaning a religious ceremony.
 Her lawyer was struggling, but then he had a total moment of inspiration: he ripped open her robe, her tits fell out, the judge was delighted and promptly set her free.
 Genius.

 Pay or Pass?
-The “gifts for favors” thing is a bit annoying; hourly fees are much less hassle.
+The “gifts for favors” thing is a bit annoying; hourly fees are much more straighforward.
 That said, Phryne was a fine figure of a woman and worth the effort.
 She’d also make a great client for defense lawyers.